mahesvarier/Paranuara-Hivery/ReadMe.md

     python app.py

 ## Features:

+The features developed are as per the Read Me file in static folder.
+Upon running the previous command to start the server, the port in which the server will be displayed.
+Append the API path below to the URL to fetch the details.

 ### Feature 1:
 Given a company, the API needs to return all their employees.
 Provide the appropriate solution if the company does not have any employees.